Transjordan (region): Trade routes

 The King's Highway was a trade route of vital importance to the ancient Near East.
 It began in Egypt and stretched across the Sinai Peninsula to Aqaba.
 From there it turned northward across Transjordan, leading to Damascus and the Euphrates River.
 During the Roman period the road was called Via Regia (Orient).
 Emperor Trajan rebuilt and renamed it Via Traiana Nova (viz.
 Via Traiana Roma), under which name it served as a military and trade road along the fortified Limes Arabicus.

 The Incense Route comprised a network of major ancient land and sea trading routes linking the Mediterranean world with Eastern and Southern sources of incense, spices and other luxury goods, stretching from Mediterranean ports across the Levant and Egypt through Northeastern Africa and Arabia to India and beyond.
 The incense land trade from South Arabia to the Mediterranean flourished between roughly the 7th century BCE to the 2nd century CE.

+Though not essentially connected to a trade-route, Transjordan maintained its relative importance once it gained a status of independence from Ottoman Rule in the 1920s due to its close geographical and historical connection to Damascus.